cremuzzi/docker-firefox/README.md

     --group-add=29 \
     --device /dev/snd \
     -e DISPLAY=$DISPLAY \
-    -v $HOME/alsa.conf:/usr/share/alsa/alsa.conf \
     -v $HOME/.Xauthority:/home/firefox/.Xauthority \
     cremuzzi/firefox
 ```

+The flag `--device /dev/snd` adds your host sound device to the container.
+Permissions to access `/dev/snd` are usually granted to the root user or members of the `audio` group on your system.
+This container runs by default as the unpriviledged user `firefox` with uid `1000`.
+This is why we need to add the user to the `audio` group, with the same GID as your host `audio` group.

-The flag `--group-add` is necessary to assign the correct `audio` GID from your specific host to the `firefox` user inside the container.
+The flag `--group-add` assigns the correct `audio` GID from your specific host to the `firefox` user inside the container.
-By default Alpine Linux sets `18` as the audio GID (`audio:x:18:`) but this value is usually different depending on your host Linux distro.
+By default Alpine Linux sets `18` as the audio GID (`audio:x:18:`) but this value is usually different on your host.
-Using `--group-add` allows you to take these differences into account and run your container with the right permissions on `/dev/snd`.
+Using `--group-add` allows you to take care of these differences and run your container with the right permissions on `/dev/snd`.

 You can find the `audio` GID specific to your host by inspecting the `/etc/group` file.
 For instance: